Translate to Your Language

 STCW Basic Safety Training Course Descriptions, Eligibility, Validity and Other Details for Seafarers

-STCW Basic Safety Training (BST) is required for seafarers employed or engaged in any capacity on board ship at all levels such as deck and engine room rating qualifications, for most navigation, and all engineering certificates of competency.
+STCW Basic Safety Training (BST) or STCW Basic Training (BT) is required for seafarers employed or engaged in any capacity on board ship at all levels such as deck and engine room rating qualifications, for most navigation, and all engineering certificates of competency.
 The course is for new entrants to the larger ships in the marine industry, or experienced mariners who have not had previous safety training, with the knowledge and skills to contain, report, and respond to a marine emergency, fight fires, abandon ship and understand the basics of workplace safety.

 The STCW Basic Safety Training course is also the legal minimum requirement for anyone looking for commercial work aboard vessels over 24 meters, including Superyachts and Cruise ships.
 For receiving a certificate of Basic Safety Training, the delegate must not younger than 18 years, and meet the standard of competence for certificates of Basic Safety Training set out in various STCW sections.
 Participants will be assessed against the learning outcomes by using direct observation and oral and/or written questions as appropriate.

 After successful completion of the Basic Training, certification will be valid for 5 years.
 With the implementation of the STCW 2010, delegates must provide evidence of having the competencies by completing refresher training every 5 years, as described in the STCW Code 1978, as amended.
+This certificate is also colloquially known as STCW Card by new aspirants in the United States.

-The course is for new entrants to the larger ships in the marine industry, or experienced mariners who have not had previous safety training
+Basic Safety Training or Basic Training is for new entrants to the larger ships in the marine industry, or experienced mariners who have not had previous safety training

 Basic Safety Training (BST) Training Courses